Susannah-Lea/Example/README.md

 # Example
-Example for Git graduate course
+Example for Git graduate course completed on 5/11/21